vitessio/website/content/en/docs/17.0/user-guides/operating-vitess/backup-and-restore/overview.md

 ### Backup types

-Vitess supports Full Backups as well as Incremental Backups, and their respective counterparts full restores and point-in-time restores.
+Vitess supports full backups as well as incremental backups, and their respective counterparts full restores and point-in-time restores.

 * A full backup contains the entire data in the database.
 The backup represents a consistent state of the data, i.e. it is a snapshot of the data at some point in time.
 * An incremental backup contains a changelog, or a transition of data from one state to another.
 Vitess implements incremental backups by making a copy of MySQL binary logs.